bjucps/cps110-thinkcspy/_sources/03-Debugging/KnowyourerrorMessages.rst

 **Finding Clues**  If you follow the same advice as for the last problem, comment out line one, you will immediately get a different error message.
 Here's where you need to be very careful and not panic.
 The error message you get now is: ``NameError: name 'current_time_str' is not defined on line 4``.
 You might be very tempted to think that this is somehow related to the earlier problem and immediately conclude that there is something wrong with the variable name ``current_time_str`` but if you reflect for a minute you will see that by commenting out line one you have caused a new and unrelated error.
 That is you have commented out the creation of the name ``current_time_str``.
 So of course when you want to convert it to an ``int`` you will get the NameError.
 Yes, this can be confusing, but it will become much easier with experience.
 It's also important to keep calm, and evaluate each new clue carefully so you don't waste time chasing problems that are not really there.

-Uncomment line 1 and you are back to the ParseError.
+Uncomment line 1 and you are back to the SyntaxError.
 Another track is to eliminate a possible source of error.
 Rather than commenting out the entire line you might just try to assign ``current_time_str`` to a constant value.
 For example you might make line one look like this:  ``current_time_str = "10"  #input("What is the "current time" (in hours 0-23)?")``.
 Now you have assigned ``current_time_str`` to the string 10, and commented out the input statement.
 And now the program works!
 So you conclude that the problem must have something to do with the input function.

 TypeError